 H7' W10' D10'

-Old window frames, wood
+Material: Old window frames, wood

 I’ve focused my attention on the realities of Japanese women’s place in Japan, and come to realize many things.
 “We” have always done all of the housework, kept the house clean and the family healthy.
 Why is this “unpaid” job still limited almost exclusively to women?
 What I can say about feminism as a Japanese woman living in the United States?
 Since moving to the United States three years ago I have faced many problems due to people’s preconceptions about Japanese women.
 The worst of these misconceptions generally come from American men, who believe that Japanese women are "easy", submissive, innately passive, and quiet.